 5. Scattershot Marketing Investments

 Student lead generators, list purveyors, social media "gurus," education agents pushing student fairs – they are all telling you they provide “student recruitment marketing services.”
 They are all pricing their services between $7,000 - $15,000 USD annually – because they know most institution leaders can find that level of funding in some hidden drawer somewhere.
 And they all promise great returns for this minimal investment.

 The question: Have you asked the critical questions of these vendors about their past clients and the kinds of results they found in recent years?
 Better yet, have you asked them how many of their current clients were clients one, two, or three years ago?

-The mistake: Believing that you can see results in this field of work for short money and “even if we get just one new student, it will be worth the investment.”
+The mistake: Believing that you can see results in this field of work for short money.
+The “even if we get just one new student, it will be worth the investment” mindset.
 If the vendors are demonstrating significant client churn from year to year, that is a clear indicator that what they are promising is not being delivered.

 No quick, cheap fixes.
-Win leadership support for a more thoughtful use of funding that prioritizes long-range planning in mind.
-Keep the $15,000 in that drawer and pool it with something else to get a real return on your investment.
+Win leadership support for a more thoughtful use of funding that prioritizes long-range planning.
+Take the $15,000 in that drawer and pool it with something bigger to get a real return on your investment.
 Build capacity and the underpinnings for sustained, consistent growth.
-That approach requires knowledge of the field and marketing creativity.
+That approach requires knowledge of the field, marketing creativity, and sustained management and investment.

 What’s your next step?

 Leadership in this field requires planning and tough decisions.
 Be realistic in analyzing why a student would choose your institution.
 Focus on your institutional strengths and the markets that really make sense for what you are offering.

 It takes time (years) to learn this field and to develop a strong recruiting system.
 Use data.
 Adapt.
 Use more data.
 Adapt again.
 You’ll need to figure out which of your products belongs on which shelves.